TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 %DEFINE MY_VARIABLE, 123
 ```

 > The string in this example will result in the literal text `This is the value of @MY_VARIABLE: 65535` being assembled.
-It does not matter what formatting what used to define the variable, the inserted value will always be in plain base-10.
+It does not matter what formatting was used to define the variable, the inserted value will always be in plain base-10.
 It also does not matter that `MY_VARIABLE` was redefined later on, as only the current value of the variable is taken into account when inserting it.

 Assembler variables are not replaced on lines that begin with `%MACRO` or `%DELMACRO` to allow `@` signs to be used as a part of macro names.
 Variables *are* still replaced on lines prefixed with `!` and within macro disabling blocks, however.